freedom-signal/deterrence-site-template/README.md

 Your site will be visible at `localhost:8000`

 ## Adding Custom Data
-:rotating-light: not yet implemented :rotating-light:
+:rotating_light: not yet implemented :rotating_light:

 ## Deploying
-:rotating-light: not yet implemented :rotating-light:
+:rotating_light: not yet implemented :rotating_light:

 # To do: